 The two best router bits for cutting dados, grooves, and rabbets are a double flute straight router bit and an upcut/downcut spiral bit.

-A straight router bit cuts the material along its entire length, so more pressure is exerted on the bit blade.
+• Straight router bit cuts the material along its entire length, so more pressure is exerted on the bit blade.
 When using a straight bit, it is better to make shallow cuts with more passes.
-Thus, the resulting cut will be cleaner and there is less chance the router bit would get burnt or break.
+Thus, the resulting cut will be cleaner and there is less chance the router bit will get burnt or break.

 Let's start building!

-- For the base, I am using a thin MDF desk.
+• For the base, I am using a thin MDF desk.
 The thinner the base, the greater the depth of the cut.
-Although the desk needs to be strong enough to support the weight of the trim router.
+However, the desk needs to be strong enough to support the weight of the trim router.

-- The guide rail is made of aluminum L angles glued with epoxy to the base and is followed by t-tracks.
+• The guide rails are made of aluminum L angles glued with epoxy to the base and are followed by t-tracks.

-The overall dimensions of the dado jig are 50cm x 22cm, which gives roughly 30 cm to cut dados and grooves.
-Both parts of the jig can be used together or independently.
+The overall dimensions of the dado jig are 500 mm x 22 mm, which gives roughly 30 mm to cut dados and grooves.
+One of the major benefits is that both parts of the jig can be used together or independently.

 NOTE: The route dado jig is built and can be used with one router bit size only.
 If you use a 6mm router bit to build the jig then it can be used only with a 6mm router bit.